Specialist Support For Employers and People in Work

 Why Work With Me?

-• Experience You Can Trust: With 15 years of management and leadership experience, I understand the pressures and responsibilities leaders face.
+Experience You Can Trust: With 15 years of management and leadership experience, I understand the pressures and responsibilities leaders face.
+Whilst I will work with you through my self-employed role, I also continue to work in an employed setting, remaining up to date on real-world organisational dynamics.

-• Personal Perspective: My lived experience as an AuDHD professional means I bring empathy, authenticity, and real-world insights to every engagement.
+Personal Perspective: My lived experience as an AuDHD person in work means I bring empathy, authenticity, and real-world insights to every engagement.

-• Inclusive and Practical Approach: My work is rooted in intersectionality and disability justice, ensuring that the solutions we create together are both effective and equitable.
+Inclusive and Practical Approach: My work is rooted in intersectionality and disability justice, ensuring that the solutions we create together are both effective and equitable.
+Please note, where my intersectional identity does not align with your needs, I will work with you to find the right alternative person, or may bring in an Associate with that lived experience.

 01